 You can edit and rename tags, and SimpleLog is smart enough to merge tags and update all of the posts that are tied to that tag.
-11 Also, as with most features in SimpleLog, if you find yourself confused, clear and concise help text usually isn’t far away.
+(Figure 11) Also, as with most features in SimpleLog, if you find yourself confused, clear and concise help text usually isn’t far away.

 Software has updates, and staying on top of them isn’t always easy.
 However, with SimpleLog, you’ll never have to worry about missing an update–unless you want to.
-15
+(Figure 15)

 If you do disable the automatic update checks, you can always go to the “update” tab and run the check manually, and the nice thing about that is that SimpleLog even tells you the reasons you might want to upgrade.
-16
+(Figure 16)

 Of course, none of us ever want to need to rely on the help feature of an application, but when we do, we can only hope it looks this good and works this well.
-17 It’s hard to tell based on the screenshot, but the SimpleLog wiki and FAQ’s are incredibly helpful.
+(Figure 17) it’s hard to tell based on the screenshot, but the SimpleLog wiki and FAQ’s are incredibly helpful.
 In particular, if you’re looking to customize your theme, the helpers section of the wiki is particularly useful.